The GCS Associate Programme

 GCS is a member institution of BPC, recognised by BPC as a ‘gate-keeper’ of high professional standards.
 On satisfactory completion of this programme associate counsellors who have trained in psychodynamic counselling may be proposed by GCS to BPC as registrants.

 There are three workshops scheduled per term on a Friday afternoon.
 Subjects range from working with risk, complex trauma and diversity.
 These workshops are held by a range of trained and accredited staff with experience and expertise in their area of delivery.
+The aim is to help develop you as a confident autonomous counsellor post qualification, for working in private practice or an organisation.
+You will also be supported in gaining BACP Accreditation.

 As part of the associate programme, GCS supports associates in completing time limited training.
 This training is aimed at individuals who have trained in open-ended psychodynamic work but wish to undertake time-limited work.
 The training is held over three Saturdays and provides a qualification which enables associates to work for the GCS Counselling Service in a time-limited capacity.